Handprint Crab Craft

 Patterns, Templates and Printables

-Click on the pattern to open it in a new window to print in the correct size by using ctrl P
+If you are using a beach background template, click on the pattern to open it in a new window and print at the correct size.

 Supplies